programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 <figure style="">
 <a href="https://programminghistorian.github.io/ph-submissions/assets/interactive-visualization-with-plotly/interactive-visualization-with-plotly-12.html" style="" target="_blank">
     <img src="https://programminghistorian.github.io/ph-submissions/images/interactive-visualization-with-plotly/en-or-interactive-visualization-with-plotly-12.png" alt="A three-column plot with a bar chart in the left column and two empty columns on its right.
 The
-        y axis is labelled with counts from 0 to 600, while the bar charts on the x axis are labelled (from left to right) Female and Male.">
+        y axis is labeled with counts from 0 to 600, while the bar charts on the x axis are labeled (from left to right) Female and Male.">
 	</a>
 <figcaption>